technion-cs-nlp/BetaDescribe-code/README.md

 ![alt text](https://github.com/technion-cs-nlp/BetaDescribe-code/blob/main/outline_image.png)

-Illustration of BetaDescribe workflow.
-The generator processes the protein and creates multiple descriptions.
-The judge receives the descriptions and the predicted properties from the validators and decides if the description is valid.
-Next, the valid descriptions are processed and three are chosen.
+BetaDescribe workflow.
+The generator processes the protein sequences and creates multiple candidate descriptions.
+Independently, the validators provide simple textual properties of the protein.
+The judge receives the candidate descriptions (from the generator) and the predicted properties (from the validators) and rejects or accepts each description.
+Finally, BetaDescribe provides up to three alternative descriptions for each protein.

 ## Examples of descriptions of unknown proteins: